 Now that we’ve given you a bit more background into staying in Liverpool and what to expect from your Airbnb, let’s get to the bit you’ve all been waiting for.
 Here are our 15 best Airbnbs in Liverpool.
 Check ‘em out!

 Let’s kick off our list of the best Airbnbs in Liverpool with this smart, modern apartment in Liverpool city centre.
-There’s room for up to four guests, and you can all enjoy breakfast (not included) together around the table or chill out in front of the TV on the sofa.
-It’s right on Myrtle Street, which is perfect for shopping or nightlife.
-There are several international restaurants on the street, too.
+There’s room for up to six guests in this two-bedroom apartment.
+You can all enjoy breakfast (not included) together around the table or chill out in front of the TV on the sofa.
+It’s right near Albert Dock, which is perfect for shopping or nightlife.
+There are several international restaurants close by, too.

-For those travelling on a budget, an entire flat or house might be a little out of your reach.
-Instead, check out a private room like this one in a house to the south of the city centre.
+An entire flat or house might be a little out of your reach for those travelling on a budget.
+Instead, check out a private room like this one in a traditional terraced house sightly outside of the city centre.
 While you won’t have a television in your room, you still get access to the kitchen, dining room, Wi-Fi and a washer-dryer.
 It’s not five-star, but if you’re looking for cheap and cheerful, you won’t be disappointed.

 Budget Tip: Dorms in Liverpool start from $10USD per bed.
 They’re the cheapest accommodation in the city.
 Search for hostels in the area